Gasjki/GameServerQuery/README.md

 - DayZ - does NOT support players
 - Mordhau - does NOT support players
 - Seven Days To Die - does NOT support players
-- The Ship - does NOT support players
 - The Forest - does NOT support players
 - Wurn - does NOT support players